Javascript is not enabled.

 Getty Images / AARP

-Activity spiked just before the holidays and remains high, according to the Centers for Disease Control and Prevention (CDC), especially among a cluster of states in the South and West.
-If you’ve had a cough that you just can’t shake, you may be wondering if it’s bronchitis or even pneumonia.
-Both share some similar symptoms, but they can require different treatments.
+If you’ve had a cough that you just can’t shake, you may be wondering if one of these conditions is to blame.
+Both share some similar symptoms, but they can require different treatments — and they pose different risks.

 Here’s how to tell if you have bronchitis vs. pneumonia, plus the questions you should — and shouldn’t — be asking your doctor.